 France

-France has one of the most structured national open science ecosystems in Europe, shaped by a series of national plans and a dense network of public research infrastructures.
-Open neuroscience in France sits at the intersection of national policy mandates, membership in European Research Infrastructure Consortia (ERICs), clinical health data regulation, and strong institutional open science commitments from its major research organisations.
+France has a dense national open science infrastructure: mandatory data management plans and open access under the ANR Open Science Policy, a network of national research infrastructures coordinated through INBS, and CNIL-regulated health data access frameworks.
+Open neuroscience in France sits at the intersection of these policy mandates, membership in European Research Infrastructure Consortia (ERICs), and strong institutional open science commitments from its major research organisations.

 Open Science Policy